 The beautiful barren landscape where the two rivers Zanskar and Indus greet each other for their onward journey together is at Nimmu.
-You can see the distinct colours of the rivers at the confluence, Zanskar has a turquoise blue shade whereas the water from the Indus has a little darker shade.
+You can see the distinct colors of the rivers at the confluence, Zanskar has a turquoise blue shade whereas the water from the Indus has a darker shade.
 The confluence of two frozen rivers at an altitude of 3000 meters above sea level is a sight in itself.
-Nimmu is located 35 Km from Leh on the Leh – Kargil highway.
+Nimmu, located 35 Km from Leh, is on the Leh – Kargil highway aka National Highway 1.

 – Chilling & Chadar Trek –

-One of the most famous and dangerous treks in India – The Chadar Trek starts from Chilling.
-The hanging icicles, frozen waterfall, and snow-peaked mountains makes it magical.
-The trek is for 8-9 days where you have to literally walk on frozen Zanskar and the frozen land looks straight out of a storybook.
+One of the most famous and dangerous treks in India – Chadar Trek starts from Chilling.
+The hanging icicles, frozen waterfall, and snow-peaked mountains make the trek insanely magical.
+The trek duration is around 8-10 days where you have to literally walk on frozen Zanskar river and the frozen land looks straight out of a storybook.

-If you are not an adventurous soul, road trip to Chilling won’t disappoint you either.
-The views of the frozen Zanskar river on one side and frozen waterfalls dotted on the other side will make you go awe.
+If you are not an adventurous soul then a road trip to Chilling is what you need.
+The views of the frozen Zanskar river on one side and the frozen waterfalls dotted on the other side will make your jaws drop in awe.

 – Magnetic Hill –

-You might have read or heard about this place earlier.
-Bikes or cars automatically start moving even the engines are turned off.
+You might have read or heard about this place.
+Bikes or cars automatically start moving even when the engines are switched off.
 Sounds interesting, isn’t it?

 – Moonscape of Lamayuru –